 Consider Linking to GitHub

-In many professions, linking to a work portfolio is meaningful way to highlight completed projects.
+In many professions, linking to a work portfolio is a meaningful way to highlight completed projects.

 For a developer, it can be helpful to link a GitHub project that showcases your skills.
 This is a way for hiring managers to get an actual sense of your work and accomplishments.
 You can also link directly to your GitHub profile page.
 If you opt to include this information, make sure your profile page (or the project) is in good shape.